AasthaDG/seattle-food-access-analysis/README.md

 - **10.6%** serve Older Adults (55+/60+)
 - **8.1%** require "contacting the agency" for eligibility information

 That last group is worth a closer look.
-When a family in crisis needs food, a vague "call us first" requirement creates a real barrier — especially for households with limited English, unreliable phone access, or fear of documentation requirements.
+When a family in crisis needs food, a vague "call us first" requirement creates a real barrier, especially for households with limited English, unreliable phone access, or fear of documentation requirements.
 Standardizing eligibility language across these 10 sites would improve access and data consistency.

 ---